 OpenSUSE is one of the most outstanding operating systems in the world of Linux for being very stable.
 Its stability and popularity come from being the community distribution of SUSE that is so well positioned.
 This company collaborates and sponsors many projects related to open source providing professional support.
 So, I could say that it competes with RHEL or Canonical but with new technologies.
 Therefore, it is not surprising that it is chosen by many sysadmins as a system where to deploy their applications.
-In this post, you will learn how to install Nginx on OpenSUSE or SUSE 15.
+In this post, you will learn how to install Nginx on OpenSUSE 15.2

 Nginx is one of the most popular Open Source services in the world.
 It is a web server that stands out for being high-performance and providing an ability to handle many requests on one server.
 In addition, Nginx has recently been purchased by F5 Networks to continue a growth process.